hitliaomq/TernaryPlot/README.md

 TernaryPlot(__, Name, Value) specifies the ternary axies properties using one or more Name, Value pair arguments

 ## Input Arguments
-X, Y, Z: The data need to be drawn
+1. X, Y, Z: The data need to be drawn
    ​                They should be same in size, 1D or 2D
-​                X0, Y0 [0, 1], Z0 no limit
+   ​                X, Y [0, 1], Z no limit

+2. PlotType:

-PlotType: surf or s - for surface
+   2.1. surf or s - for surface
-​           contour or c - for countour
+   2.2  contour or c - for countour
-​           contourl or c+l - for contour + label
+   2.3  contourl or c+l - for contour + label
-​           contourf or c+f - for contour with color
+   2.4  contourf or c+f - for contour with color
-​           contourfl or c+f+l - for contour with color with label
+   2.5  contourfl or c+f+l - for contour with color with label

- Others Name, Value pair arguments
+3. Others Name, Value pair arguments
       Grid: on or off(default)
       Tick: on(default) | off
       Label: {'A', 'B', 'C'}(default)
       LabelPos: 'center'(default) | corner
       Caxis: [cmin, cmax]

 ## Author Information
 Author: Liao Mingqing